-The Internet of things (IoT) looks set to transform the world as we know it, by connecting us multiple electronic devices that we use to give us increased control and make us more productive.
+The Internet of things (IoT) looks set to transform the world as we know it, by connecting us with multiple electronic devices that we use to give us increased control and make us more productive.
 In-line with this shift, we are seeing an increased number of business applications being created and developed, as our reliance on mobile and cloud technology increases.

 The world of technology knows no boundaries.
-To ensure your business is mobile friendly you can provide employees with mobile devices, implement business applications that allow employees to work remotely and ensure you have a mobile friendly website.
+To ensure your business is mobile friendly you can provide employees with mobile devices, implement business applications that allow employees to work remotely and ensure you have a mobile-friendly website.